 Recommendations are a good starting point but other than that make sure movers are members of at least BAR (British Association of Removers) BAR is the only trade association in the industry that helps members and protects customers.
 It sets high professional standards and the BAR code of practice is approved by the Trading Standards Institute.
 It offers clear professional advice and also provides a scheme of pre-payment protection.
 Don't think you need to use a local company, as experience and knowledge on overseas moving is more important.
 Also, as payments are made prior to moving, it may be more reassuring to use a financially bonded mover who belongs to the BAR Overseas Moving Group or FIDI.
 FIDI is the Global alliance of International quality removal companies, and offers customers a portal to an alliance of recognised quality movers.
 The FAIM standard covers a company's operations and service to customers through quality management and a certification programme.
 The BAR Overseas Moving Group, meanwhile, comprises movers that offer an international guarantee that customers advanced payments are protected should the company cease to trade.

-All of this means that if you have paid prior for your move and that company ceased to trade before your move, your payment is protected in a similar way that ABTA works when booking flights and holidays.
+All of this means that if you have paid prior to your move and that company ceased to trade before your move, your payment is protected in a similar way that ABTA works when booking flights and holidays.

 The next step is to get a realistic quotation and for this an experienced estimator should visit you in your home to accurately calculate the volume you wish to take and any of your packing requirements.
 They should give professional guidance on how your entire move could be planned right from the collection stage in the UK to delivery to your new residence in France (or vice-versa), without any obligation.
 Ask for a realistic quotation, which will include full removal insurance, based on a first class, high quality service.